AllThatIsTheCase/AllThatIsTheCase.github.io/react.md

 ### ANTD

 allows controls in tables, has datepicker, but unsure about theming (and I like material).
-It likes material, and advocates dva, which is like react-create-app but with strong opinions on combining redux and stuff.
+It likes react-router, and advocates dva, which is like react-create-app but with strong opinions on combining redux and stuff.
 Good.
 Very few contributors, which is a *major* risk in the volatile javascript world.
 Table has filter/sort/paging.
 Theming is limited, so the designer who got me pixel-perfect specs is going to be unhappy.
-And the majority of discussion/docs is in Chinese.
+And the majority of discussion/docs is in Chinese, and the UI components default to Chinese.
+L10n exists but how mine isn't supported and how to add new ones is undocumented.
+Despite all this, it's still one of the two main contenders.
+This should tell you something.

 # What has fallen to the side